Pranjal-88/Pranjal-88/README.md

 # Hey there ✨!

-## I'm Pranjal Kishor, a passionate learner who thrives on acquiring new knowledge and continuously expanding my skillset.
+<h2 align="center">I'm Pranjal Kishor, a passionate learner who thrives on acquiring new knowledge and continuously expanding my skillset.</h2>

 Here are some ideas to get you started: